phetsims/qa/doc/qa-book.md

 The wrapper index is password protected!
 The Simulation, Events:colorized, and Events:json are not password protected.

+When making issues, try to include the specific link you were using when you found the problem.
+You may need to message it to the developer if the issue is in a public repo.

 #### Wrapper Index Test

 * In the Wrapper Index there should be some example code.
 Copy and paste it into a text editor, save it, and make sure the resulting html file runs properly.